jdevfullstack-tutorials/gaming-productivity-specs/README.md

-Don't get me wrong, light games or browser-based games can be played well.
+Don't get me wrong, light games or browser-based games can be played well on a Mac.
 I tested the 4k iMac playing the online Counter Strike, pure browser-based, and it was doing well better than the 1080 gaming PC build.